ivymxu/moviescore/README.md

 # MovieScore

-A web application for movie lovers to discover, review, and reimagine films.
+A web application for movie and music lovers to discover, review, and reimagine films through playlists.
 The app combines traditional movie exploration with a unique twist where users can create and explore alternative soundtracks for their favorite movies.

 ## 🚀 Features
 ### 🔹 Landing Page